A creative office space for innovators, inventors and small business entrepreneurs.

 • There are men’s and women’s shower facilities.

 • The facility is designed to encourage creative intermixing between tenants and to act as a creative hub in this section of Portland.

 • The building has a common conference area to help facilitate this.

-After watching Portland's Pearl District become more and more gentrified around him at his former gallery and studio space, local sculptor, Marty Eichinger, sought a less glossy, more down to earth community.
+After watching Portland's Pearl District become more and more gentrified around him at his former gallery and studio space, local sculptor, Marty Eichinger, sought a less glossy, more down-to-earth community.
 He wanted to be where artists were still active.
 At that time, SE Division was still a bit rough around the edges.
 When he bought the building at 2516 over ten years ago, he never considered tearing it down, as is so often done in Portland.
 He liked "the old lady," in his words.
-Marty envisioned a long-term studio, gallery and residence for himself there.
+Marty envisioned a long-term studio, gallery, and residence for himself there.

 With many building development projects in Portland, parking becomes an issue for the residents of the neighborhood.
 As the Geode will offer creative space for primarily daytime use, rather than residential space, so that overnight parking will not be an issue for the neighbors with whom he has valued relationships.
-Marty's own apartment within the building will to be the Geode's only residential unit.
+Marty's own apartment within the building will be the Geode's only residential unit.